{user_name}

 3. Use of website functions

-When accessing our website, the user is informed about the use of cookies for analysis purposes and his consent to the processing of personal data used in this context is obtained.
+When our website is accessed, the user is informed about the use of cookies for analysis purposes and his consent to the processing of the personal data used in this context is obtained.
 In this context, reference is also made to this privacy policy.

 2. Legal basis for data processing

-The legal basis for processing personal data using cookies for analysis purposes is, if the user's consent is present, Art.
+The legal basis for processing personal data using cookies for analysis purposes is, if the user has given the relevant consent, Art.
 6 para.
 1 lit. a GDPR.

 The legal basis for processing personal data using technically necessary cookies is otherwise Art.
 6 para.
 1 lit. f GDPR.